edmundhung/conform/docs/commands.md

 ### Command button

 The submitter allows us to extend the form with different behaviour based on the intent.
-However, it also polutes the form data with information used for controlling form behaviour only.
+However, it pollutes the form data with information used for controlling form behaviour.

 ```tsx
 function Product() {